handsontable/hot-table/README.md

 :exclamation: some stuff does not work yet.
 Do not use this yet!
 But feel free to submit issues on GitHub

-:bulb: jQuery is currently needed by Handsontable.
-GOOD NEWS: Future release will be independent from jQuery

 ## Demo

 [Check it live!](http://handsontable.github.io/hot-table)